terodox/terodox.tech/content/posts/2020-01-26--lit-html-part-3/index.md

 ### Using `.bind()`

 The `bind` method allows us to force a specific `this` context onto a function.
+This means that any reference to that function will still maintain its `this` context appropriately.

 Let's see what that looks like: